SIGNALS THROUGH THE NOISE: LATERAL MARKET REPORT

 • The Hunger for Mid-Level Talent: This group accounted for nearly 29% of all moves, reflecting continued high demand for associates who can handle substantive work independently.

 • The Promotion Engine: Lateral moves have become a primary way to bypass internal bottlenecks.
+12% of laterals secured an elevated title with their transition.
 Common title changes included associates moving into counsel roles and counsel and associate attorneys securing partner titles.
-Additionally, nearly 16% of attorneys used their move to switch practices entirely, seeking out higher-demand groups or better long-term prospects.
+Additionally, nearly 9% of attorneys used their move to switch practices entirely, seeking out higher-demand groups or better long-term prospects.

 • Regional Growth Drivers: Virginia and D.C. didn't just grow by accident.
 The surge in these markets is tied to the heavy concentration of regulatory and infrastructure work centered around the capital and the growing data center hubs in Northern Virginia.